 La Trobe University takes a place at the Model UN Conference

-Two students from the Faculty of Business, Economics and Law have been awarded a place in the Australian Delegation to the 2010 World Model United Nations (World-MUN) Conference.
+Two students from the Faculty of Law and Management have been awarded a place in the Australian Delegation to the 2010 World Model United Nations (World-MUN) Conference.
 After attending the Asia Pacific MUN (AMUNC) in 2009, Raphael Haycraft and Greg Healy were keen to broaden their experience and take up the challenge of World-MUN.
 Developed on The Harvard Model, the annual World-MUN is one of the largest Model United Nations Conference’s in the world, with a different city hosting the conference each year.

 Held in Taipei in March 2010, the conference will host approximately 2000 delegates of which 60 will come from Australian Universities.
 Greg and Raphael are looking forward to testing their knowledge of a wide variety of topics, enhancing their diplomacy skills and developing their international professional networks.

 Greg Healy (pictured above), a third year student studying a concurrent degree of International Relations and Economics, and a Diploma of Spanish Language, discovered what it was to ‘MUN’ during a study abroad semester at Utrecht University.
 Greg took part in the 2009 Amsterdam Model UN (UNISCA) which he recalls was an amazing experience and whet his appetite for further opportunities of a similar kind.
 Applying for a specialist position in the United Nations senior management group, Greg will play the role of Deputy Secretary General and hopes to be able to use the lessons in the classroom at the debate table.